-OVERVIEW: One of the most recent Giving Pledge signatories, Paul Orfalea, and his former wife Natalie founded the Orfalea Family Foundation in 2000 (Orfalea is now remarried).
-With grantmaking primarily in the Santa Barbara area, early childhood education, higher education, and programs in learning differences have been key interests.
+OVERVIEW: Giving Pledge signatories, Paul Orfalea and his former wife Natalie founded the Orfalea Family Foundation in 2000 (He is now remarried).
+Orfalea’s grantmaking primarily happens in the Santa Barbara area, and he prioritizes early childhood education, higher education, and programs in learning differences.
 These days, Orfalea prefers to give anonymously.

 BACKGROUND: The man behind Kinko's (now FedEx Office), Paul Orfalea got his start while attending the University of Southern California.
 With a $5,000 bank loan co-signed by his parents, Orfalea founded Kinko's in 1970.
 His first store was a 100-square-foot space adjacent to a hamburger stand in Santa Barbara, California, which he rented for $100 a month.
 Orfalea began selling notebooks, pens, pencils and the services of a copying machine at 4 cents per copy.
 Within 10 years, Kinko’s grew to a network of over 80 stores across the country.
 In 2000, Orfalea retired from Kinko’s and started focusing on philanthropy.
 In addition, Orfalea has published several books and has taught at various colleges.